alexiosjs/alexios/README.md

 [查看中文版](./README_zh-cn.md)

-Alexios is a cli that allows you to quickly start a react project with the minimum cost, almost zero configuration.
-Based on webpack 4 and Babel 7, it solves the problem that create react app cannot be customized.
+Alexios is a cli that allows you to quickly start a React project with the minimum cost, almost zero configuration.
+Based on Webpack 4 and Babel 7, it solves the problem that create-react-app cannot be customized.

 ## Docs